 There are two different types of appointments:

-- Pre-booked appointments - which may be made up to two weeks ahead.
-These allow you to book in advance to see your usual doctor.
+- Pre-booked appointments - These allow you to book in advance if you wish to see a specific doctor.

-Once invited to attend the surgery, you may find that you see a doctor, a nurse practitioner or our minor illness nurse.
+Once invited to attend the surgery, you may find that you see a doctor or our minor illness nurse.
 Who you see will depend on the nature of your concern and the appropriate care as determined by your telephone call with the triage doctor.

-We prefer you to see your own doctor whenever possible as we think this is best for our patients and provides continuity of care however, if your usual doctor is not available, one of the other doctors or the specialist nurse will be happy to see you.
+We prefer you to see your own doctor whenever possible as we think this is best for our patients and provides continuity of care however, if your usual doctor is not available, one of the other doctors will be happy to see you.

 Click here to book/cancel your appointment online